Sumner-Glenwood, Minneapolis

 Sumner-Glenwood is a neighborhood in the Near North community of Minneapolis.
 The neighborhood is roughly contained by 15 city blocks bordered to the north by 11th Avenue North, to the south by Glenwood Avenue, to the east by Interstate 94, and to the west by both Girard Terrace and Emerson Avenue North.
-It is located in Ward 5, represented by city council member Jeremiah Ellison.
+It is located in ward 5 of the Minneapolis City Council and state legislative district 59B.
 The neighborhood includes the Heritage Park mixed-use area.